Cream Cheese Mints

-Sweet Cream Cheese Mints are the best little treat.
+Sweet cream cheese mints are the best little treat.
 They are melt-in-your-mouth sweet and incredibly delicious!

 Pink Cream Cheese Mints piled in a bowl.

 What do you call these mints?
 They go by so many different names.
-I’ve heard wedding mints, baby shower mints, and Cream Cheese Mints.
+I’ve heard wedding mints, baby shower mints, and cream cheese mints.

-How to Make Cream Cheese Mints
+How to Make Mints

 recipe Tips